HugoJF/twitch-clip-downloader/README.md

   - `BASEPATH`: where files (clips, VODs, fragments) should be stored;
   - `YOUTUBE_DL_PATH`: where youtube-dl executable is located;
   - `VIDEOS_PARALLEL_DOWNLOADS`: how many VOD fragments should be downloaded at the same time.
-  - `CLIPS_PARALLEL_DOWNLOADS`: how many clips should be downloaded at the same time.
+  - `CLIPS_PARALLEL_DOWNLOADS`: how many clips should be downloaded at the same time;
+  - `BIN_PATH`: path where binaries will be stored;
+  - `DEFAULT_PERIOD_HOURS`: default period size in hours (12 is a good number for big channels.
+Lower this to avoid period splitting, increase this to reduce API counts and speedup URL fetching).